ottentita/lonaat-backend/replit.md

 - `GET /api/networks/<network_name>/products` - Fetch products from a specific network
   - Params: `max_results` (optional, default: 10)
-  - Networks: amazon, shareasale, clickbank, partnerstack
+  - Networks: amazon, shareasale, clickbank, partnerstack, digistore24
   - Returns: List of products from the network

 - `GET /api/networks/all/products` - Fetch products from all networks